Perspective | It’s Prague on the Potomac, as we wearily wait for a shot at the vaccine

 It’s Prague on the Potomac.
 But without the good beer and dumplings, which were some of the only constants in my parents’ homeland during the years of dictatorial communism.

-Journalist Anne Applebaum, formerly of The Washington Post, drew this similarity with her piece in the Atlantic last week that compared the vaccine rollout and scramble for appointments in Maryland with a Soviet line for cabbage.
+Journalist Anne Applebaum, formerly of The Washington Post, drew this similarity with her piece in the Atlantic last week that compared the vaccine rollout and scramble for appointments in Maryland to a Soviet line for cabbage.

-It was spot-on, and it underscored why my mom, who came to America in 1968, has been truly despondent about our nation for the first time in more than half a century.
+It was spot on, and it underscored why my mom, who came to America in 1968, has been truly despondent about our nation for the first time in more than half a century.

 “It’s like those communists who just lied and lied,” she said last fall of President Donald Trump, nearly spitting the word “communists” in a tone I’ve only ever heard her reserve for “Trump” (and maybe “that American cotton white bread”).